jfpoilpret/fast-arduino-lib/README.md

 FastArduino API is documented [here](http://jfpoilpret.github.io/fast-arduino-lib/) and documentation also includes a [simple tutorial](http://jfpoilpret.github.io/fast-arduino-lib/tutorial.html).

+FastArduino C++ code is also analyzed by SonarQube and results of this analysis are published from time to time [here](https://sonarcloud.io/dashboard?id=FastArduino-UNO).

 FastArduino objectives are:

 - provide smaller and faster code than other libraries for the same functionality